tswjkeng/inet3101-lab1.5/README.md

 # INET3101-Lab1.5
 Assignment Overiew
 Dynamic Memory Examples:
-- Look at eacah numbered file in the INET-3101-dynamic-memory repository.
+- Look at each numbered file in the INET-3101-dynamic-memory repository.
 Each file has instructions at the end which include:
   - Explaining concepts briefly
   - Fixing the code
   - Modifying the code as specified